Aetna Coverage

 1

-Call the number on your Aetna card to verify your specific plan's formulary before starting treatment
+Call the number on your Aetna card to check which medications your specific plan covers before starting treatment

 2